-1. Introduction
+Introduction

-This report is London local government's first contribution to the London Crime Reduction Board's formal programme aimed at tackling disproportionality in the Criminal Justice System (CJS).
-This will build on previous reports the Board has received and follow from the Mayor's ask to develop a Youth Justice Action Plan by providing a deep dive into the role of local authorities in tackling disproportionality, both in reference to the disproportionality experienced in the CJS (i.e. the over-representation of Black communities, but particularly young Black men) and the underlying causes that exacerbate the chance of people from these ethnic groups being exposed to and encountering the CJS.
+- 7. This report provides a deep dive into the role of local authorities in tackling disproportionality, both in reference to the disproportionality experienced in the Criminal Justice System (CJS) (i.e. the over-representation of Black communities, but particularly young Black men) and the underlying causes that exacerbate the chance of people from these ethnic groups being exposed to and encountering the CJS.
+This report was received by the London Crime Reduction Board on the 20 October 2020, however it also builds on reports endorsed by both the Executive and Leaders' Committee in relation to the role of London local government in tackling racial inequality and the developing activity at a pan-London level led by Cllr Muhammed Butt and Kim Smith (Chief Executive, Hammersmith & Fulham).
+This is one specific sectoral contribution, which could act as a prototype for exploration of activity in other specific local government service areas with a view to addressing racial inequality and disparities. - 8.
 The role of local authorities is both essential and multifaceted, comprised of activity and service provision directly targeted at reducing crime in addition to numerous services and practices that boroughs deliver to address wider inequalities (e.g. poverty, education).
 It is also important to recognise that much of this work is conducted in partnership with multiple stakeholders and partners.
-Given the broad range of activity local government undertakes this report adopts the view the disproportionate outcomes we see in the CJS are, to a significant extent, the product of underlying inequalities that can best be solved by tackling the wider systemic, societal and institutional challenges.
-Therefore, it will examine the important work of London boroughs to tackle racial inequality and disproportionality specifically in relation to crime, but also the work that addresses broader societal disproportionality that link to the drivers of crime.

-In London Black communities, and particularly young Black men, are over-represented and are more likely to experience disproportional outcomes in the CJS, including the Youth Justice System (YJS).
+Given the broad range of activity local government undertakes, this report adopts the view the disproportionate outcomes we see in the CJS are, to a significant extent, the product of underlying inequalities that can best be solved by tackling the wider systemic, societal and institutional challenges.
+It is evident but also important for other local government service areas to understand and acknowledge the link between underlying inequalities and the outcomes experiences in specific areas (e.g. public health, mental health etc.) Therefore, this report will examine the important work of London boroughs to tackle racial inequality and disproportionality specifically in relation to crime, but also the work that addresses broader societal disproportionality that link to the drivers of crime. - 9.
+In London, Black communities, and particularly young Black men, are overrepresented and are more likely to experience disproportional outcomes in the CJS, including the Youth Justice System (YJS).
 Therefore, in examining the work of local authorities, the report will largely focus on the local authority interventions as well as the experiences of Black communities.
 Reference to specific ethic groups will be provided where possible.

-The report will identify wider disproportional outcomes for certain ethnic groups in London, reflecting the underlying issues at play that contribute to the over-representation of particular communities in the CJS.
+10. The report will identify wider disproportional outcomes for certain ethnic groups in London, reflecting the underlying issues at play that contribute to the over-representation of particular communities in the CJS.
 It will examine current activity and best practice in local government, but also the challenges and barriers the sector faces in recognition that there is more work to be done.
 The report will also outline the next steps required from local government, with partners, to continue tackling disproportionality both specifically in relation to crime but also the underlying causes.

-2. Current state of play
+Current state of play